dotnet/vscode-dotnet-runtime/Documentation/troubleshooting-sdk.md

 ## Other Issues

 Haven't found a solution?
 Check out our [open issues](https://github.com/dotnet/vscode-dotnet-runtime/issues).
-If you don't see your issue there, please file a new issue by evoking the `.NET Education Bundle SDK Install Tool: Report an issue with the .NET Education Bundle SDK Install Tool` command from Visual Studio Code.
+If you don't see your issue there, please file a new issue by evoking the `.NET SDK Install Tool: Report an issue with the .NET SDK Install Tool` command from Visual Studio Code.